About Us

 During this time, I became the primary caregiver for my father.
 We had tried hiring a private caregiver and working with two different elder care agencies.
 I had a job where I was on the road and great distances away from home most days.
 When we had other agencies, I knew what it was like to call home and realize that a caregiver had NOT arrived to assist my Dad.
 My stomach was in knots.

 Then Christian Home Care® found me.
 It was a fledgling business with a couple of caregivers and clients.
 I knew the kind of care I wanted for my father: quality senior care at home.
-Reliability was key with additional caregivers as a backup if someone was sick.
-The caregivers also needed to be personable, respectful, have hearts for helping, and had to be compassionate and caring.
-Not too much to ask for right?
+Reliability was key with additional caregivers as a backup in case of illness.
+The caregivers also needed to be personable, respectful, have hearts for helping, and be compassionate and caring.
+Not too much to ask for, right?
 These were the characteristics that I wanted to see in our professional senior caregiver services at Christian Home Care®.
 Still today we try to the best of our ability to avoid leaving people who need assistance without it.

 Christian Home Care® was established in 2009 and found me in 2010.
 We started out with a few caregivers and a couple of clients.
 God is good!
-We have a large established client base and employ many local people on our staff and as caregivers out in the community.
-We have at various times been fortunate to support local charities as well.
+We have a large, established client base and employ many local people on our staff, as well as caregivers in the community.
+We have been fortunate at various times to support local charities as well.
 We have been named a Toledo Blade “Top Workplace” according to our employees.
 We have held that honor for several years now, ever since the awards’ inception.
 We are very proud of that.

-So God is having a little chuckle and a smile that along with a group of people we call the CHC family, I and our team are still looking after “Grandma” (and Grandpas, and Aunts, and Cousins, and Friends, and people who we never met who have now become our family and friends).
-It has been a truly wonderful adventure filled with awesome purpose, giving quality senior care at home, to those who deserve it so much.
+So, God is having a little chuckle and a smile, along with a group of people we call the CHC family.
+Our team and I are still looking after “Grandma” (and Grandpas, and Aunts, and Cousins, and Friends, and people we never met who have now become our family and friends).
+It has been a truly wonderful adventure filled with an awesome purpose: giving quality senior care at home to those who deserve it so much.

 God’s Blessings on us all!